 Are you shy of disappointing your kids?

-Over the last few episodes, Abigail and Elle have been decoding emotional projects – in part one we looked at noticing behaviors which signal an emotional project, and in part two we spoke about when and how to work on an emotional project using the Hand in Hand tools.
+Over the last few episodes, Abigail and Elle have been decoding emotional projects – in part one we looked at noticing behaviours that signal an emotional project, and in part two we spoke about when and how to work on an emotional project using the Hand in Hand tools.

 Why it's OK to Disappoint Our Kids